wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-workload-template-sharepoint.md

 ![](./media/virtual-machines-workload-template-sharepoint/nine-server-sharepoint-farm.png)

-> [AZURE.NOTE] You can also create this configuration using the [SharePoint 2013 HA Farm](https://azure.microsoft.com/marketplace/partners/sharepoint2013/sharepoint2013farmsharepoint2013-ha/) item in the Azure Marketplace of the Azure Preview portal.
+> [AZURE.NOTE] You can also create this configuration using the [SharePoint 2013 HA Farm](https://azure.microsoft.com/marketplace/partners/sharepoint2013/sharepoint2013farmsharepoint2013-ha/) item in the Azure gallery of the Azure Management Portal.

-### Azure preview portal
+### Azure Management Portal

-To deploy this workload using a Resource Manager template and the Azure preview portal, click [here](https://manage.windowsazure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fsharepoint-server-farm-ha%2Fazuredeploy.json).
+To deploy this workload using a Resource Manager template and the Azure Management Portal, click [here](https://manage.windowsazure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fsharepoint-server-farm-ha%2Fazuredeploy.json).

 ![](./media/virtual-machines-workload-template-sharepoint/azure-portal-template.png)